Return to Menu

 One thing I've touched on here and there throughout the website is that every Malamute needs a JOB.
 So I thought I'd elaborate on what I mean by that...
 A job can be anything that your Malamute does every day, takes pleasure in doing, and he feels makes him a contributing member of your pack.
 Here are a few examples:

 Riggs' job is Alpha dog - running the pack and watching over the other dogs.
-He is also "waker-upper" - as soon as he knows we are waking up he puts the word out to the other dogs (so they can all howl and carry on for breakfast).
+He is also "waker-upper" - as soon as he knows we are Mulan doing her jobwaking up he puts the word out to the other dogs (so they can all howl and carry on for breakfast).
 Riggs is also the one that tells us when someone is sick or not feeling well.
-He takes that job very seriously.
+He takes that job very seriously, even now that he's older and isn't feeling well himself some of the time.
+He also has a night job.
+After we go to bed, he leaves the bedroom and sets up camp in front of the main door.
+No one can come or go without his knowing - he thinks he's protecting us - the Alpha dog's ultimate job!
+(He also follows the Comcast guys around when they come to fix something - he has his favorites - like Jesse that he just sort of watches...but others he keeps a closer eye on and even makes a point of being between them and us just to make sure we are safe.)

-Pod's job is "Yes Man" and co-waker upper.
+Pod's job is "Yes Man" and co-waker upper, and more recently "Spokes-Dog".
 Whenever Superman starts howling, she chimes in with a "yes, baby...he's right...we want to go out...I agree".
 She NEVER starts the complaining, but she does finish it.
-She also does this for Gracie as well.
+She also did this for Gracie as well.
 She also is yes-man when Riggs starts the wake-up howling, and will be one of the first to start the pack to howl.

-Gracie's job is being "Showdog" and pack enforcer.
-Every week she goes to dog class to practice her "showing".
+Gracie's job was being "Showdog" and 2nd pack enforcer.
+Every week she went to dog class to practice her "showing".
 She has to stand on the grooming table and get "Pretty".
-She considers showing her job and woos like crazy on the days she knows she's going to class.
-She is also enforcer of her sub-pack of Pod, Superman and herself.
-If she feels either of them are doing something they shouldn't, she yells at them to stop.
+She considered showing her job and woooos like crazy on the days she knew she was going to class.
+She was also the enforcer of the sub-pack of Pod, Superman and herself.
+If she felt either of them were doing something they shouldn't, she'd yell at them to stop.
+Without Gracie, Superman and Pod have been absorbed into the larger pack - which is quite interesting in and of itself.

 Mocha is official cuddlier.
 If I don't feel well, she will sit in bed with me and watch over me.
 That used to be her mom Jazzy's job, but now it's hers.
 She has extended this to being right next to me on the toilet (which is not always appreciated).
 She has recently made herself a new job - Bunny feeder.
 She reminds me every morning to feed Pig the bunny - and her reward is being able to come in the room and talk to Pig (though Pig considers her more of a nuisance than a friend).